Our Board of Trustees

 Jane Brydon

 From 2004 to 2009, Jane was Group Functions HR Director for HBOS.
-This then led her to Scottish Widows, where she held the role of HR and Communications Director (January 2009 to August 2010).
-Previous to this, Jane led various oversees programmes and had management roles with the Scottish Qualifications Authority.
+This led her to Scottish Widows as HR and Communications Director (January 2009 to August 2010).
+Prior to this, Jane led various oversees programmes and had management roles with the Scottish Qualifications Authority.

 Jane is also on the Board of Investors in People Scotland, has a BA (Hons) Economic History and MBA from Strathclyde Business School.